oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/processes/index.md

 some action with Contact entity.

 ```
+processes:
     definitions:                                                 # list of definitions
         contact_definition:                                      # name of process definition
             label: 'Contact Definition'                          # label of the process definition
             enabled: true                                        # this definition is enabled (activated)
             entity: OroCRM\Bundle\ContactBundle\Entity\Contact   # related entity
             order: 20                                            # processing order
             exclude_definitions: [contact_definition]            # during handling those definitions won't trigger
             preconditions:                                       # List of preconditions to check before scheduling process
                 @equal: [$source.name, 'other']                  # Perform process only for entities that have "other" source
             actions_configuration:                               # list of actions to perform
                 - @find_entity:                                  # find existing entity
                     conditions:                                  # action conditions
                         @empty: $assignedTo                      # if field $assignedTo is empty
                     parameters:                                  # action parameters
                         class: Oro\Bundle\UserBundle\Entity\User # $assignedTo entity full class name
                         attribute: $assignedTo                   # name of attribute that will store entity
                         where:                                   # where conditions
                             username: 'admin'                    # username is 'admin'
     triggers:                                                    # list of triggers
         contact_definition:                                      # name of trigger
             -
                 event: create                                    # event on which the trigger performed
             -
                 event: update                                    # event on which the trigger performed
                 field: assignedTo                                # field name to listen
                 priority: 10                                     # priority of the job queue
                 queued: true                                     # this process must be executed in queue
                 time_shift: 60                                   # this process must be executed with 60 seconds delay
             -
                 cron: */1 * * * *                                # execute process every 1 minute
 ```

 This configuration describes process that relates to the ``Contact`` entity; every 1 minute, or every time when any contact is